tbklang/tlang/small_doc_modules.md

 ##### Parameters

 Firstly this method takes in a `string[]` of absolute paths to directories.
-Normally this will be passed a `this.searchPaths`, meaning that effectievly the way this method is used is that it will be perfortming searches from those paths.
+Normally this will be passed a `this.searchPaths`, meaning that effectively the way this method is used is that it will be performing searches from those paths.

 Secondly we have the `modName` parameter.
 This one is rather self-explanatory - it is the _module's name_ we are searching for.